kshedden/case_studies/methods/distributions.md

 distribution can be estimated using the
 [empirical cdf](https://en.wikipedia.org/wiki/Empirical_distribution_function)
 (an estimator of the cdf), or the [histogram](https://en.wikipedia.org/wiki/Histogram) (an estimator of the pdf), among other tools not discussed here.
 Summary measures often have a natural estimator, such as the sample mean (an estimator of the population mean), and the sample median (an estimator of the population median).

 The discussion here focuses on univariate distributions of a quantitative random variable.
-The settings of categorical (non-quantitative) and multivariate data involve different methods not discussed here.
+The settings of categorical (non-quantitative) and multivariate data involve different methods.

 The two most common characteristics used to summarize univariate distributions of a quantitative value (i.e. probability distributions on the real line) are